spectrocloud/librarium/packages/docs/content/09-registries-and-packs/5-spectro-cli-reference.md

 # Global Arguments

-* List of Arguments available to all the Spectro CLI commands:
+List of Arguments available to all the Spectro CLI commands

 # Global Flags